PIP Transitional Support

 If the DWP informs Motability Operations Ltd that you’re not eligible for the Enhanced Rate of the Mobility Component of PIP, you will be sent a letter about returning your car.

-For customers who joined the Scheme before the end of 2013, there is a package of financial support available as long as you return the car to the dealership in good condition and by the agreed date.
+For Scheme customers who joined before the end of 2013, there is a package of financial support available as long as you return the car to the dealership in good condition and by the agreed date.
 Here’s what to expect:

-- Up to £2,000 financial support dependent on when you first joined the Scheme (see below*)
+- Up to £2,000 financial support dependent on when you first joined the Scheme and the date you return the vehicle (see below*).

-- Advance Payment refunded on a pro-rata basis
+- Potential Advance Payment refunded on a pro-rata basis.

-- Copy of the ‘ Staying mobile after the Motability Scheme Will download a resource(PDF 875KB) ’ guide which includes advice on buying a used car, information on insurance, maintenance and other mobility solutions
+- Copy of the Staying mobile after the Motability Scheme guide Will download a resource(PDF 877KB) which includes advice on buying a used car, information on insurance, maintenance and other mobility solutions.

 - A fair market price for your car in case you choose to buy it.